albertyang82/data_engineering_assessment/section_3/readme_section_3_design_1.md

 # 4. Security Considerations
 1. Separate schemas for different tables.
-	- You can place different tables in schemas (e.g., app_data) and grant schema-level privileges.
+	- I can place different tables in schemas (e.g., app_data) and grant schema-level privileges.

 2. Row-level security (optional)
 	- If Logistics should only see transactions for certain regions or stores, you can enable RLS.